furbrain/tingbot-gui/docs/widgets.rst

     :param float min_val: minimum value for the slider
     :param step: amount to jump by when clicked outside the slider handle.
 Defaults to one tenth of ``max_val-min_val``
     :param callable callback: function called when the slider is moved.
 Passed a float which is the sliders new value
+    :param release_callback callback: function called when the slider is released.
+Passed a float which is the sliders latest value

     :Attributes:
         - *value* -- Current value of the slider
         - *callback* -- Function to be called when the slider is moved.
+A single float is passed.
+        - *release_callback* -- Function to be called when the slider has finished moving.
 A single float is passed.
           See :ref:`Callbacks` for more information

     :Style Attributes: